 Bryce Zion Campground – located right in the middle of the drive between Bryce and Zion.
 It’s a great base for exploring both parks if you don’t mind driving a bit each day to get to them and want to go camping.

 Glendale, Orderville, and Mount Carmel Junction are the next 3 small towns that make up the Long Valley.
 Many Mormon families settled here way back in the 1870’s.

-There are also several places to stay at in these towns if you’re looking for something closer to the east side of Zion, which isn’t as jam packed with crowds as the western entrance towns.
+There are also several places to stay at in these three towns if you’re looking for something closer to the east side of Zion, which isn’t as jam packed with crowds as the western entrance.

 Coral Pink Sand Dunes State Park – Only 20 minutes south of Mount Carmel Junction.
 If you fancy hiking up and down sand dunes, you might want to check this park out.
 There is an entrance fee however, and there can be ATV’s around, but if you’re in the area for a few days it’s worth a visit!

 The last part of the trip entering into Zion National Park is where the beauty on this drive really takes place.
 The highway linking the main area of Zion with the east wasn’t completed until 1930.
 There are hairpin turns on the windy road along the cliffside, and parts of the rock were blasted away to create tunnels.
 It’s truly impressive and I highly recommend driving it once in your life!

 Not going to lie.
 I was lucky my husband drove…that way I got to take all these nice pictures out the window! 🙂

 The traffic did slow down quite a bit once we got into the park.
 The road did get more narrow and being on the side of the cliff with sharp turns, you really do have to slow down and take it easy.

 Zion National Park truly is a jewel in the desert.
 Lush vegetation surrounds the Virgin river all throughout the canyon with red rock cliffs towering over you.